Tony Heaton: Artistic career

-'Gold Lamé', included in the 2014 exhibition Art of The Lived Experiment, is an invalid car covered in gold leaf.
+'Gold Lamé', included in the 2014 exhibition Art of The Lived Experiment, is an invalid car painted gold.
 The title puns on the word "lame".
-Heaton states that the Invacar has been “transformed from prosthetic to sculpture, transmuted from spazz blue to gold, from Lame to Lamé”, mirroring his own life adjustments, where he says, "I transmuted from biker to invalid".
+Heaton states that the Invacar has been "transformed from prosthetic to sculpture, transmuted from spazz blue to gold, from Lame to Lamé", mirroring his own life adjustments, where he says, "I transmuted from biker to invalid".
 Gold Lamé also appeared at the Church of Our Lady and Saint Nicholas, Liverpool as the inaugural winner of the Liverpool Plinth.

 Holton Lee

 From 1997 to 2007, Heaton was based in Dorset, as Director of the Holton Lee Trust which offers a mix of environmental, artistic and spiritual activities, with short stay residential facilities for Disabled people, in an SSSI comprising 350 acres of woodland, reed bed and heath land landscape adjacent to Poole Harbour.

-Heaton developed a 10-year strategic plan for the organisation: a contemporary arts and education programme based on a series of accessible buildings including a gallery and artists’ studios, which would enable a new programme of artistic work, a growth in residential capacity and a focus for disability arts.
+Heaton developed a 10-year strategic plan for the organisation: a contemporary arts and education programme based on a series of accessible buildings including a gallery and artists' studios, which would enable a new programme of artistic work, a growth in residential capacity and a focus for disability arts.
 All the buildings would use local materials blending in with Holton Lee's natural surroundings.

-The first of these, Faith House gallery, designed by Tony Fretton was hailed by Jonathan Glancey in the Guardian as ‘one of the most beautiful new buildings in Britain’.
+The first of these, Faith House gallery, designed by Tony Fretton was hailed by Jonathan Glancey in the Guardian as 'one of the most beautiful new buildings in Britain'.

 In 2002, Heaton organised the DA21 Disability Arts Conference at Holton Lee.
 He also planned the inaugural conference to discuss the establishment of what would become the National Disability Arts Collection and Archive.
 The idea then envisaged was to create a purpose-built archive as part of the developing Holton Lee campus.
 This was abandoned after Heaton moved on.
 NDACA will now take the form of an interactive website and catalogue, after receiving funding of nearly £1 million from the Heritage Lottery Fund in 2015.

 Shape

 In 2007 Heaton became CEO of Shape Arts, the arts and disability charity founded by dancer Gina Levete.
 He brought to the organisation a new emphasis on disability arts and professional opportunities for artists.

 He instituted the Adam Reynolds Memorial Bursary, which provides 3-month bursaries for disabled artists to undertake residencies at leading visual arts institutions.
 These have included the Victoria and Albert Museum, Camden Arts Centre, Spike Island, The Baltic Centre for Contemporary Art, the Bluecoat Gallery and New Art Gallery Walsall.
 The bursary is named after the late sculptor, with whom Heaton had a close friendship.
 Early winners were Caroline Cardus, Aaron Williamson, Sally Booth and Noëmi Lakmaier.

 He also created the Shape Open, an annual open exhibition of artwork by disabled and non-disabled artists created in response to a disability-centred theme.
 The exhibition's patron is Yinka Shonibare, at whose Guest Projects space in Hackney, London the 2016 exhibition took place.

-Heaton has announced that he will stand down as CEO in 2017 and become Chair of the organisation.
+Heaton has announced that he will stand down as CEO in 2017 and become chair of the organisation.